-A Waste Generation Plan (WGP) is required before commencement of BGOU RI/FS activities that will result in the generation of waste.
-The WGP should be developed in accordance with Appendix A of BJC/PAD-11.
-Items to be completed per waste stream include the following: the waste stream description; volume (in cubic feet); the type of container to be used, including the number of containers enclosed in brackets; the preliminary category; characterization method; analytes; future disposition; schedule; and comments.
-The information for these items is located in other sections of this work plan, in this WMP, and/or in BJC/PAD-11.
-The WGP must be signed by the generator, the preparer of the WGP, and the DOE Prime Contractor Waste Operations Manager.
-A revised WGP must be prepared if the amount of waste to be produced changes during the course of the RI/FS.
+A Waste Generation Estimate (WGE) is required before commencement of BGOU RI/FS activities that will result in the generation of waste (see Table 13.2).
+The WGE should be developed in accordance with PAD-PLA-ENV-001/R2 or its most current revision..
+Items to be completed per waste stream include the following: the waste stream description; volume (in cubic feet); possible type of container to be used, including the number of containers enclosed in brackets; the preliminary category; and planned disposal facility.
+A revised WGE must be prepared if the amount of waste to be produced changes during the course of the RI/FS.
+The analytical methods and analytes used to characterize the waste streams listed Table 13.2 are documented in Section 13.7.